The Subtle Body & Energy Work

 Western Parallels

-While the concept of the Subtle Body may sound esoteric or purely mystical to some, many modern Western approaches are beginning to reflect these ancient yogic insights.
-Practices such as nervous system regulation, somatic therapy, emotional release work, biofield therapies (like Reiki), and breath-based techniques such as heart rate variability training all echo the core yogic understanding that the body, breath, and mind are deeply interconnected—and that they must be approached holistically.
-These practices also affirm a key principle of energy work: that our internal energy can be consciously influenced to support healing, balance, and transformation.
+While the concept of the Subtle Body may sound esoteric or purely mystical to some, many modern Western approaches are beginning to reflect these evolved yogic insights.
+Practices such as nervous system regulation, somatic therapy, emotional release work, biofield therapies, and breath-based techniques, such as heart rate variability training, all echo the core yogic understanding that the body, breath, and mind are deeply interconnected—and that they must be approached holistically.
+These practices also affirm a key principle of energy work: that our internal energy can be consciously influenced to support healing, harmony, and transformation.

 In Summary, the Subtle Body is your energetic self—made up of prana, chakras, nadis, and emotional layers.

-Energy work in yoga uses movement, breath, mudra, sound, and awareness to balance and harmonize this inner body.
+Energy work in yoga uses movement, breath, energy channels, energy locks, sound, and awareness to balance and harmonize this inner body.

 While it may be invisible, the Subtle Body is felt every time you breathe deeply, calm your thoughts, or feel emotionally “blocked” or “open.”